 - Invitation to serve as a teacher’s assistant in classes at our school

 - Featured spotlight in our Spring Showcase

-Student Company members are required to attend at least one week of summer dance intensive at Ballet 180 School in order to prepare for the upcoming season of dance.
-They are also required to attend the following classes per week, depending on their level:
+Student Company members are required to attend at least one week of summer dance camp or intensive at Ballet 180 School in order to prepare for the upcoming season of dance.
+Class requirements for the school year are specific to the level of the dancer.

 Level 1 – At least 1 ballet & 1 elective class per week